Self-Healing Production Agent¶

 I --> J[Human review & merge]

-LangChain applied this to their GTM Agent: after every deploy, the system compares eval scores pre- and post-deploy, triages causality, and kicks off a fix PR (LangChain: How My Agents Self-Heal in Production, April 2026).
+LangChain applied this to their GTM Agent: after every deploy, the system compares eval scores before and after the deploy, triages causality, and opens a fix PR (LangChain: How My Agents Self-Heal in Production, April 2026).

 Compare a fixed eval suite or functional test results before and after each deploy.
 A score drop or new failure triggers the loop.
 Use the same deterministic graders used for harness hill-climbing — test suite pass/fail and schema checks are more reliable than LLM-as-judge for repeated automated runs (Anthropic: Demystifying evals for AI agents).